numbas/editor-docs/source/question/reference.rst

 ================

 .. image:: images/variable_testing.png
+    :alt: The variable testing tab, showing the testing condition and information on the likelihood of satisfying the condition.

 This tab provides tools to test your variables for desired properties, so you can automatically re-randomise your questions' variables until you get a suitable set of values.